Explore our Digital Marketing Strategy and Planning Toolkit

 What is an omnichannel plan?

-We recommend planning your pharma/healthcare marketing communications using the RACE Framework.
+We recommend planning your Pharmaceutical marketing communications using the RACE Framework.
 This integrated step-by-step framework helps marketers and managers plan their digital media and experiences across the customer lifecycle of reach, act, convert, and engage.

-Recommended heathcare and pharma marketing channels
+Recommended Pharma marketing channels

-The growth in social channels such as Snapchat, Instagram and TikTok may seem like an ocean of opportunity.
 However, in Europe, many of these channels are too risky or inappropriate for pharma communications given the potential for reputational damage and because of the risk of industry guidelines.

 For example, UK Prescription Medicines Code of Practice Authority (PMCPA) guidance should be followed and the cases brought under PMCPA highlight the type of breaches that can occur in ads or within consumer sites.
-For example, an ad by Vifor Pharma was ruled in breach of the following clauses of the Code:

 • Clause 2 - Bringing discredit upon, and reducing confidence in, the pharmaceutical industry